 The company's primary manufacturing and assembly facility is located in Danbury, Connecticut and its principal research and development facilities are in Danbury, and Noida and Pune, India.
-In 2014 the US accounted for about 70% of the company's revenue.
+In 2015 the US accounted for about 75% of the company's revenue.

 Sales and Marketing

-Pitney Bowes sells products and services to a variety of business, governmental, institutional, and other organizations though its sales force, direct mailings, outbound telemarketing, independent distributors, and over the Internet.
+Pitney Bowes sells products and services to a variety of business, governmental, institutional, and other organizations though its sales force, direct mailings, outbound telemarketing, independent dealers and distributors, and over the Internet.
 The company counts 90% of companies listed in the Fortune 500 as customers.

 Amid declining mail volumes at home and abroad, Pitney Bowes is working to stabilize its legacy mailing business and grow its digital commerce solutions unit.
 Pitney Bowes expects that its product mix will shift, and that a greater percentage of revenue will come from sales to the enterprise market.
 To that end, it's emphasizing more management products and services that help large companies handle both physical and digital communications.
 It's also cutting costs, selling noncore businesses to generate cash, and paying down debt (it erased $100 million of debt in 2014).
 Other initiatives include updating its sales practices, particularly for small and midsize customers.

 In 2015, the company gained $310 million from sale of its Imagitas marketing services business to a company in that business, Red Ventures.

 Mergers and Acquisitions